Queuni/17cardgame-backend/README.md

 - Remove the experimental feature that didn't make it into the release

 - Refactor the client to use async context manager for the session

+- Fix incorrect type hint that was causing mypy to fail in CI